It Matters to Me (song)

 "It Matters to Me" is a song written by Ed Hill and Mark D. Sanders and recorded by American country music artist Faith Hill.
-It was released in November 1995 as the second single and title track from Hill’s second album of the same name (1995).
-It was her third number one on the Billboard country charts as well as her first entry to the Hot 100.
+It was released on November 6, 1995 as the second single and title track from Hill’s second album of the same name (1995).
+It was her third number one on the Billboard country charts as well as her first entry on the Billboard Hot 100.

 Critical reception

 Wendy Newcomer from Cash Box wrote, "Though she initially patterned herself vocally after heroes like Reba McEntire, Faith Hill seems to be coming into her own style.
 “It Matters To Me” is a top-notch second single from Hill's sophomore album.
 Hill has always found her highest chart positions with uptempo songs, but the strength of her performance on this song may secure success with a ballad as well."

 Music video

 The song's accompanying music video was directed by photographer Randee St. Nicholas.